 You are also likely to find that your brand new diesel has retained more of its value when you come to sell it on.

-Something else to consider if you are buying new is the cost of servicing your vehicle.
+if you are buying new, consider the cost of servicing your car.
 Although the period between services tends to be longer for diesel engines, the cost of the parts are often higher.

 The old perception that diesel engines are noisier, slower and dirtier than their petrol equivalents no longer holds quite as true.

-A new generation of turbo engines from car manufacturers are proving to be more than a match for their petrol equivalents; matching them in terms of performance, smoothness and noise levels.
+A new generation of turbo engines are proving to match petrol ones in terms of performance, smoothness and noise levels.

 Diesel engines generally get you an average of 15 to 20% more miles per gallon than their petrol equivalents (depending on how they are driven).

 But be aware that petrol engines are catching up in terms of mileage by using smaller, more efficient, turbo-charged engines.

 Diesel's greater efficiency means that its CO2 emissions are 20% lower than petrol.

-Manufacturers attempted to tackle this issue by fitting vehicles with particle filters and catalytic convertors, but ironically this has caused some reliability issues with certain models.
+Manufacturers attempted to tackle this by fitting vehicles with particle filters and catalytic convertors, but ironically this has caused some reliability issues with certain models.

 There are alternatives out there to petrol and diesel, such as:

-Diesel's superior fuel consumption is a big selling point, but because of the higher cost of diesel cars it only really makes sense to drivers who are clocking up over 15,000 miles a year.
+Diesel's superior fuel consumption is a big selling point, but because of the higher cost of diesel cars it only if you clock up over 15,000 miles a year.